-Prior to registration for CHS classes, student must:
+Prior to registration for CHS classes, your student should:

-Placement exam(s) and transcript reviews are conducted at the high school.
-Registration for CHS classes is completed by mailing the appropriate paperwork to the College in the High School Office by the deadline outlined in the “What is the registration process for CHS?”
-Frequently Asked Questions section of this website.
-The cost for CHS tuition is approximately is less than half of Edmonds CC’s resident college tuition.
+Placement exam(s) and transcript reviews are conducted at your student’s high school.
+Registration for CHS classes is completed by mailing the appropriate paperwork to the College in the High School Office by the deadline outlined in the “How do you register for CHS classes and what are the important deadlines?”
+Frequently Asked Questions (FAQ) section of this website which also includes "Important Student Deadlines."
+The cost for CHS tuition is less than 40% of Edmonds CC’s resident college tuition/fees.
 Additional cost savings include no required purchase of textbooks, transportation to the college or other college per credit fees.

 Because CHS courses are taught on the high school’s academic schedule, your student has more time to complete the course requirements.
 There is no credit for AP or IB courses.
 All Washington State public community colleges and universities offer credit depending on the IB score.
 College websites provide information regarding how AP/IB scores are are transcripted for college credit.
 If your student earns at least a 2.0 (C) grade, the college credits will fast track his/her degree completion.
 S/he will transfer credits that meet prerequisites which provide the opportunity to take more advanced college classes.
 Additionally, when your student does well in a CHS class, the Edmonds CC transcript as well as the notification on a high school transcript demonstrates to the college admissions offices that they have the ability to do college level coursework.